quanzhuo/cmake-intellisence/README.md

 # Description

-CMake IntelliSense is a Visual Studio Code extension that support CMake language.
-It provides features such as syntax highlighting, semantic tokens, document format, and code completion for CMake scripts.
+CMake IntelliSense is a Visual Studio Code extension that supports the CMake language.
+It provides features such as syntax highlighting, semantic tokens, document formatting, and code completion for CMake scripts.

+## Note

+This extension provides CMake language support and is generally used in conjunction with the CMake Tools extension.
+Since version 1.20.x, the `ms-vscode.cmake-tools` extension has provided CMake language services.
+You may see duplicate completion items if you have both extensions installed.
+This extension is included in the `KylinIdeTeam.kylin-cpp-pack` extension pack, which you can also install to support C/C++ development.

 ## Feedback

 This extension is still under development, you may encounter bugs or missing features.
-If you have any suggestions or find any bugs, please feel free to open an issue on [gitee](https://gitee.com/openKylin/cmake-intellisence/issues) or [github](https://github.com/quanzhuo/cmake-intellisence/issues).
+If you have any suggestions or find any bugs, please feel free to open an issue on [github](https://github.com/quanzhuo/cmake-intellisence/issues).
 Your feedback is highly appreciated.

 ## Requirements

-This extension is written in TypeScript, no other runtime dependencies are required.
+No other runtime dependencies are required.
 You should have [CMake](https://cmake.org/download/) installed.

 ## Features